theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 ### Using katello-client-bootstrap

 [katello-client-bootstrap](https://github.com/Katello/katello-client-bootstrap) is designed to configure a machine to be used with an exiting Katello environment.
-It also can configure Puppet properly for us, and supports [setting a separate Puppet CA and Puppet CA port in current Git](https://github.com/Katello/katello-client-bootstrap/pull/250).
+It can also configure Puppet properly for us and supports [setting a separate Puppet CA and Puppet CA port in current Git](https://github.com/Katello/katello-client-bootstrap/pull/250).

 To attach clients to the load-balanced proxy, we just have to pass `--server smartproxy.example.test` and `--puppet-ca-port 8141`, `bootstrap.py` will take care of the rest.